Home > Tours > Asia Tours > Japan Tours > Colours of Northern Japan (Kanto & Nebuta Festivals)

 • Experience Tokyo’s Shibuya Crossing

-• Visit Team Lab Borderless Digital Museum - Please Note: Shoes will need to be removed to walk through water at one of the exhibits, please dress accordingly.
+• Visit Team Lab Digital Museum - Please Note: Shoes will need to be removed to walk through water at one of the exhibits, please dress accordingly.

 • Yakatabune dinner cruise around Tokyo Bay